tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 an *Outbound Tunnel* and an *Inbound Tunnel*.
 When communication occurs, data leaves the user's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
 Messages do not travel in two directions within the same tunnel.
 Therefore, a single round-trip request message and its response between two parties needs four tunnels [[4]], as shown in Figure&nbsp;1.
-Messages that leave one device do not travel directly to the inbound tunnel of the destination devices intended.
+Messages that are sent from one device do not travel directly to the inbound tunnel of the destination device.
 Instead, the outbound router queries a distributed network database by travelling through exploratory channels to get the address of the inbound router.
 This database is comprised of a custom Kademlia style Distributed Hash Table (DHT) that contains the router information and destination information.